 Advice no. 3 – Hiking

-What is good about the summer that you can go for hiking trips to the trails you ski on during winter.
+What is good about the summer is that you can go on hiking trips to the trails you ski on during winter.
 Go on to nature, get used to higher altitude conditions and try to explore the trails you see covered by snow.
-You will get known with terrain and profile of the trails, which will help you during winter.
+You will get to know with terrain and profile of the trails, which will help you during winter.

 Advice no. 4 – Check your gear

 This advice is not about fitness.
-I use the spare time during summer to check my skiing gear.
-Repair what can be repaired, make plans for what new gear I will need to buy in autumn.
-Now it is the right time for that.
+I use my spare time during summer to check my skiing gear.
+Repair what can be repaired, and make plans for what new gear I will need to buy in autumn.
+Now is the right time for that.
 You are not in a hurry, you have time to make good preparation.